 Most Pittsburgh Panthers (10-0) fans have January 27th, 2014 circled on their calendars.
 Why?
-Because that is when Pitt will be hosting the Duke Blue Devils (8-2) and freshman sensation Jabari Parker.
-I've been asked a few times now by Panther fans what I think about Parker, in short, the guy is awesome.
+That's when Pitt will be hosting the Duke Blue Devils (8-2) and freshman sensation Jabari Parker.
+I've been asked a few times now by Panthers fans what I think about Parker, in short, the guy is awesome.

 I tend to forget that most people in this part of the state don't care about the NBA.
 It makes sense, Pittsburgh doesn't have an NBA team (fingers crossed), and the consensus seems to be that we never will.
 With that said, Pitt fans tend to maintain an interest in how former players are doing professionally.

 I think everyone would agree that senior forward Lamar Patterson will play professional basketball after this season.
 The question everyone really cares about though is whether or not that professional opportunity will be in the NBA.

 -Patterson could potentially play three different positions at the next level.
 At 6'5 and a solid 225 pounds, Lamar has excellent size for a point guard, average size for a shooting guard, and passable size for a small forward.
 He possesses the requisite skills to play any of those three positions (point guard sparingly), and the combination of his size and those skills will allow him to play point-forward at the next level.

 - Patterson is averaging 16.4 points per game, 4.7 rebounds per game, and 5 assists per game.
 That speaks to his ability to produce tangible results in a multitude of ways: scoring, rebounding, and getting his teammates involved.